Bluewhale97/AzureML-AutoML-Regression/index.md

 Regression algorithms are a type of machine learning algorithms, we use it to predict the labels with the exact values.
 I have disccussed some regression algorithms in Azure studio in my repository AzureML-Regression.

 In this article we also should create the resource, the compute instances and targets.
 I have the articles that are very specifically talking about how to step by step create resources and machine learning instances.
-The respositories names are: AzureML-Startup and AzureML-AutoMLStartup, welcome to review those.
+The respositories names are: AzureML-Startup and AzureML-AutoMLStartup, welcome to review them.

 ## 1. Setups to ML assignments